Harnessing Explanations: LLM-to-LM Interpreter for Enhanced Text-Attributed Graph Representation Learning: Introduction

-Hence, we propose a framework to leverage LLMs to generate high-quality node features for TAGs.
-A key innovation is our use of \emph{explanations as features}: we use LLM inference APIs to generate explanations, then transform these explanations into informative features for TAGs.
-To motivate this, observe in Figure \ref{fig: overview} that the explanations (yellow box) highlight and expand upon key useful information from the text such as ``deep learning techniques such as DeconvNet,'' and the relationship between text recognition and information retrieval, benefiting from the LLM's general knowledge.
-This suggests that these explanations serve as rich features to enhance downstream stages of a TAG pipeline.
-Concretely, we develop a custom prompt to query LLMs to generate both a \emph{ranked prediction list} and a \emph{textual explanation} of its predictions, which are transformed by a subsequent smaller LM such as DeBERTa~\citep{he2021deberta} into enriched node features that can be used for training any downstream GNN, here we consider the node classification task.
+\textbf{The present work: LLM augmentation using explanations.} We introduce a novel framework that leverages LLMs to improve representation learning on TAGs.
+A key innovation is the concept of \emph{explanations as features}.
+By prompting a powerful LLM to explain its predictions, we extract its relevant prior knowledge and reasoning steps, making this information digestible for smaller models, akin to how human experts use explanations to convey insights.
+To illustrate this concept further, observe in Figure \ref{fig: overview} that the explanations (in the yellow box) highlight and expand upon key crucial information from the text, such as ``deep learning techniques such as DeconvNet,'' and the relationship between text recognition and information retrieval.
+These explanations draw from the LLM's general knowledge and serve as valuable features for enhancing subsequent TAG pipeline phases.
+In practice, we design a tailored prompt to query an LLM such as GPT or Llama2 to generate both a \emph{ranked prediction list} and a \emph{textual explanation} for its predictions.
+These predictions and explanations are then transformed into informative node features through fine-tuning a smaller LM such as DeBERTa~\citep{he2021deberta} for the target task, providing tailored features for any downstream GNNs.
+This smaller model acts as an {\it interpreter}, facilitating seamless communication between the LLM (handling text) and the GNN (managing vectorial representation).

-Figure~\ref{fig: comparison} shows that our method outperforms both the shallow embedding pipelines and LM-based pipelines on \texttt{ogbn-arxiv}, and with $2.88\times$ lower computation time than the GLEM baseline.